 I enjoy traveling with my wife, Faith, and exploring the integration of western psychology and eastern philosophy.
 I work to help couples heal from emotional and sexual disconnection, infidelity, addiction, and communication problems.
 I’m a Licensed Marriage and Family Therapist, AAMFT Approved Supervisor, Discernment Counselor, and Certified Gottman Method Couples Therapist.
 I’ve also completed an Externship in Emotionally Focused Couples Therapy.
 Learn more about Dr. Bitar here.George W. Bitar, Ph.D., LMFT

 We have experienced the deep fulfillment and inevitable disappointments in our own marriage and know the importance of having a clear map to navigate the complex and challenging territory of committed relationships.
 One of the maps that we’ve found to be the most...read more

-Positive and negative interactions in a relationship don’t have equal impact.
-It takes at least 20 positive interactions (e.g., saying “I love you,” holding hands, asking about the day, etc.) to counteract 1 negative interaction (e.g., a critical...read more
+Positive and negative interactions in a relationship don't have equal impact.
+It takes at least 20 positive interactions (e.g., saying "I love you," holding hands, asking about the day, etc.) to counteract 1 negative interaction (e.g., a critical statement).
+Positive...read more

 A good marriage is not void of conflict, disconnection, and even fantasies of being single at times.
 Remaining in a committed relationship can be incredibly fulfilling and incredibly difficult, even for the healthiest couples.
-Our definitions of “love” and...read more
+Our definitions of "love" and what it...read more